Political Economy and Environmental and Social Movements: Race, Class, and Gender

 Students will engage with the material through seminars, lectures, guest speakers, films, and workshops.
 Written assignments include reflection papers, synthesis papers, argumentative essays, in-class and take-home examinations.
 In winter, students will write a research paper on a relevant political economy topic or pursue an internship in an organization or group whose activities are closely related to the themes of this program.

-political economy, economics, history, education, community organizing, labor organizing, global justice movement, law, development, and social work.
+This offering will prepare you for careers and advanced study in: political economy, economics, history, education, community organizing, labor organizing, global justice movement, law, development, and social work.

 $100 in fall and winter for overnight field trips.